JVALPASS/IoT_Bar/README.md

    * Type 'localhost:1880' on your browser to open the homepage of Node-Red
    * Double Click on Gas Node and click on enable
    * Double Click on Temperature Node and click on enable
-   *
+   * Type 'localhost:1880/ui' on your browser to open the UI of Node-Red

-After all these steps, you are able to send random values about CO and temperature using Node-Red Metter UI  guida per acceder
+After all these steps, you are able to send random values about CO and temperature using Node-Red